 The loan must be repaid according to the terms of the repayment agreement in order to avoid an intercept of a state tax refund.
 If the repayment agreement includes a combination of cash and in-kind services, both obligations are required to be met on a monthly basis until the loan has been repaid.

-The initial repayment period may be up to 18 months and can be extended an additional 6 months if necessary.
-Whenever possible loans it is expected that loans are repaid over a 12 month period.
+The initial repayment period may be up to 12 months and can be extended an additional 12 months if necessary, for a total of 24 months.